Overview

 Trainees are compensated at the graduate level required to enter the program in which they are starting, regardless of the past training experience they may have acquired.

-New benefits for fully paid maternity and parental leave are effective at Cleveland Clinic United States locations on April 1, 2020.
+Cleveland Clinic offers the benefit of fully paid maternity and parental leave to caregivers at their United States locations.
 Caregivers eligible for maternity leave (biological mothers) will receive 100% pay for up to 8 consecutive weeks following the birth of a child.
 Parental leave is for use by all parents to care for and/or bond with their newborn or newly adopted child.
 Caregivers eligible for parental leave (biological mother or father or adopting parent) will receive 100% pay for up to 4 consecutive weeks following the birth or adoption of a child.
 Caregivers eligible for both benefits will receive up to 8 consecutive weeks of maternity leave plus up to 4 consecutive weeks of parental leave — for a total of 12 weeks with 100% pay.
 Trainees are urged to discuss maternity and parental leave with their program director to determine if they will need to make up time to meet board requirements.

-Clinical trainees at a PGY 2 and above can be reimbursed for a maximum of $1,500 (as of July 1, 2016) to present at one meeting per year.
+PGY-2 level and above clinical trainees in accredited programs can be reimbursed for a maximum of $2,500 (as of July 1, 2023) to present at one meeting per year.

 Current Fellows